 Whether it’s sending a timely reminder, offering suggestions for their unique situation or helping them with next steps after a big purchase, proactive customer service can help build relationships and boost customer satisfaction.

-Take a look at this personalized policy renewal reminder from Zurich as an example.
+Take a look at this personalised policy renewal reminder from Zurich as an example.

 Viewers are reminded of their upcoming deadline as well as their premium, contact details for a local agent and other key information for the upcoming renewal period.